Titan 23G: Launch history

 All launches of Titan II(23)G rockets took place from Space Launch Complex 4W (SLC-4W) at Vandenberg Air Force Base.

+Remaining rockets

 A fourteenth rocket, G-10, based on Titan II B-108, but incorporating an oxygen tank from B-80, was not launched and is preserved at the Evergreen Aviation & Space Museum in McMinnville, Oregon.

 The remaining 42 Titan II missiles were stored at Davis-Monthan AFB with most being broken up for salvage.
 Four were transferred to museums.